adityaraj31/youtube-video-downloader/README.md

 - Toast Notifications: Shows success or error messages for user feedback.
 - Responsive UI: Works on desktop and mobile devices.

+## How It Works

+1️⃣ User enters a YouTube URL in the input field.
+2️⃣ The frontend sends a POST request to the Flask backend.
+3️⃣ The backend uses yt-dlp to fetch and process the video.
+4️⃣ The video file is returned as a response.
+5️⃣ The browser starts automatic downloading into the user's Downloads folder.

 ## Installation

 1. Clone the repository: